Welcome to Stockholm Class!

 Computing

-- Recognise the physical components of a network
+- Change the appearance of a projects

 Art